 access@svsu.edu

-All media shared online or across campus whether embedded, hyperlinked, or downloaded must include a transcript which must be reviewed for correctness.
+All video and audio media, whether embedded or hyperlinked include a transcript which must be reviewed for correctness.
 Closed captions can be applied, once a transcript is 99% accurate.

 While EchoVideo, Microsoft Stream, Teams, and Zoom offer auto-captioning, these tools require manual review and correction to meet accuracy standards.
 Common errors stem from: